Dos Manos Peru Travel

 Do you know why Arequipa is called the “White City”?

-The city has its nickname from the white volcanic rock, out of which many buildings in the city are made.
+The city’s nickname comes from the white volcanic rock, from which many of its buildings are made.
 The giant volcano close to the town is called El Misti.

 The Cathedral of Arequipa is considered unique in Peru.
 It takes up the entire side of the Plaza de Armas.
-Its construction was started in 1629, but it received its present final form after the reconstruction in 1844.
+Its construction began in 1629, but it took its present form after the 1844 reconstruction.
 It was destroyed by a fire.
 A few years later, the Cathedral was again heavily damaged by a strong earthquake in 1868.
-The Cathedral of Arequipa is one of less than 100 churches worldwide that are allowed to hoist the flag of the Vatican!
+The Cathedral of Arequipa is one of the few churches worldwide with fewer than 100 that are allowed to hoist the Vatican flag!

 Santa Catalina convent Peru

 Arequipa was established by the Spanish back in 1540.
 There is a distinct “European” feel to the city for that very reason.
-Its architecture boasts a beautiful blend of European and native characteristics represented through the ornate temples and religious convents.
+Its architecture boasts a beautiful blend of European and native characteristics, as represented by the ornate temples and religious convents.
 The best example of this is the Monasterio de Santa Catalina or Santa Catalina Convent).

 The convent of Santa Catalina is one of the most important religious buildings preserved from the colonial era.
-During this time, many rich Spanish families gave their second daughter for “God and the kingdom of heaven” to the monastery.
+During this time, many wealthy Spanish families gave their second daughters to the monastery for “God and the kingdom of heaven”.
 As a result, up to 150 nuns lived there along with their servants in strict enclosures.

 Santa Catalina convent Arequipa